Printing functional finishes

 - Variable viscosity, depending on requirements

 There are many advantages of using ‘functionalised inks’ for valve jet printing to finish certain areas of a textile to give it added function.
 Ruchser says: “Digital textile printing creates ultimate flexibility.
-Today, textile manufacturers can print all imaginable patterns on textiles, independently of repeating patterns.
-Countless designs can be produced without chemicals and fabric wastage.
+As a result, textile manufacturers can print all imaginable patterns on textiles, independently of repeating patterns.
+You can produce countless designs without chemicals and fabric wastage.

 “Moreover, the adjustment of the printing system and the alignment of the printing templates that are so time-consuming have become a thing of the past.
 Imagine the flexibility a user will have in applying several functionalities on a selected part of the fabric, or integrated in the design,” Ruchser continues.

 These would all be done in the same run or personalised for specific customers.
-“This saves a lot of time and considerably reduces the consumption of water and chemicals and the contamination of wastewater,” says Ruchser.
+“Consequently, this saves a lot of time.
+But it also considerably reduces the consumption of water and chemicals and the contamination of wastewater,” says Ruchser.

 Other possible applications include medical, technical or home textiles, such as: